When Everyone’s Perfect But Me

 A strong sense of call, as a lay leader, church staff member, or pastor, is vital in leading people through times of uncertainty, division, conflict and change.
 That is as true today as it was for Abraham, Samuel, Esther, Jonah, Mary Magdalene, and the Beloved Disciple.
 We will reconsider these biblical characters’ call stories, in light of the current climate in the UMC, in order to help you identify and strengthen your own call and work in leading the church into a more inclusive future.

 Susan Robb is the Senior Associate Minister at Highland Park United Methodist Church in Dallas, Texas.
 She has participated in Texas Methodist Foundations peer group for Executive Pastors/Directors for eight years.
 She earned a Master of Divinity degree at the Perkins School of Theology at Southern Methodist University.
 In her teaching ministry, she explores the idea of listening to and responding to God’s call.
+Susan is the author of Called: Hearing and Responding to God’s Voice.
 She is married to Ike, and they have two children, Caroline and James.

 Unleashing the Word